 Applications can be downloaded from Bellingham's web page at https://cob.org/services/housing/funding-opportunities-2/partnerships-funding.
 When submitting your application, make sure you do so in the original format provided.
-DO NOT scan your application, or otherwise convert it to other formats.
+DO NOT convert your Application to other formats.
 Technical corrections requested by staff will be allowed within three (3) working days of the request.